 This page is intended for those students who have been selected and nominated by their Home University to participate in the Erasmus+/Exchange program with the University of Bergamo.
 The following procedure is valid if the University of Bergamo signed a bilateral agreement with the Partner University.

-The 2022/23 academic calendars for each Department are now available.
+The 2023/24 Academic Calendars for each Department are now available.

 Academic Calendars at the University of Bergamo depend on the Department where you are going to study.

-here you find the academic calendars divided for each Department
+Here you can find the Academic Calendars divided for each Department

 Apartment Accommodation